-CS4120/4121/5120/5121-Spring 2018 Homework 1
+CS4120/4121/5120/5121-Spring 2021 Homework 1

 Lexical Analysis

-Due: Thursday, February 1, 11:59pm
+Due: Wednesday, February 17, 11:59PM

 0 Updates

 • None yet; watch this space.

 1 Instructions

 1.1 Partners

 You may discuss the homework with other students but you must acknowledge the contributions of others.
 Remember the course staff is happy to help with problems you run into.
 Use Piazza for questions, attend office hours, or set up meetings with any course staff member for help.

 1.2 Homework structure

 There are two parts of the homework.
 The first part is required of all students.
 The second part is required of students taking CS5120, but those enrolled in CS4120 are welcome to try it for good H2RM2.

 1.3 Tips

-You may find the Dot and Graphviz packages helpful for generating drawings of DFAs and other graphs.
+You are encouraged to use the Dot and Graphviz packages to generate drawings of DFAs and other graphs.
+In this course there will be a lot of graphs you will want to be able to visualize, and Graphviz makes this very easy, so it's worth learning how to use it early.
 You can get these packages for multiple OSes from the Graphviz download page.
 An example of a DFA drawn using Graphviz may be useful.

 2 Problems

 1. Design of finite automata

-Living cells on earth encode their genetic information in a chemical code made from repetitions of four basic compounds abbreviated as A, C, G, and U. These constituents are arranged in long linear sequences of triplets, e.g., GCU and UGA, referred to as codons.
+Living cells on earth encode their genetic information in a chemical code made from repetitions of four basic compounds abbreviated as A, C, G, and T. These constituents are arranged in long linear sequences of triplets, e.g., GCT and TGA, referred to as codons.

 The meaning of a short subsequence of a genetic encoding is often not immediately clear, since there are different reading frames in which to interpret the information.
-For instance, the partial sequence CUUCUCCGCAAUUUAC might specify any of the following codons, where question marks indicate missing data:
+For instance, the partial sequence CTGTGCCGCAATTGAC might specify any of the following codons, where question marks indicate missing data:

-- CUU CUC CGC AAU UUA C?? - ?CU UCU CCG CAA UUU AC?
+- CTG TGC CGC AAT TGA C??

+- ?CT GTG CCG CAA TTG AC?

-• ??C UUC UCC GCA AUU UAC
+- ??C TGT GCC GCA ATT GAC

 Certain codons have special meanings that resolve the reading frame ambiguity.
-The start codon GUG denotes the beginning of a gene-encoding region.
-One of the three termination codons UAG, UAA, and UGA marks the end of such a region.
+The start codon GTG denotes the beginning of a gene-encoding region.
+One of the three termination codons TAG, TAA, and TGA marks the end of such a region.

 A commonly asked question is whether a partial sequence acquired from a biological sample contains a complete gene-coding region under some reading frame.
 Design a nondeterministic finite automaton that accepts such a subsequence.
 Ensure that the start and termination codons are correctly aligned.

 2. Determinizing an automaton

 Construct a deterministic version of the following nondeterministic finite automaton.
 Make sure to indicate the initial and terminal states.
 Label each DFA state with the set of NFA states to which it corresponds.